 Posted in Interviews

-Tags: action, adventure, amazon, amazon books, author, author interview, book, book review, books, brent thomas, deadly troubadours, dragon, ebook, ebooks, facebook, fantasy, fantasy book review, fiction, fighting, goodreads, interview, japan, kindle, literature, magic, mystery, novel, play, publishing, reading, review, reviews, Sorcery, stories, sword, twitter, war, writing
+Tags: action, adventure, alien, alien invasion, amazon, amazon books, author, book, book review, books, ebook, ebooks, fantasy, fantasy book review, female, fiction, fighting, goodreads, invasion, ken hart, kindle, literature, love, military, mystery, novel, publishing, reading, review, reviews, sci fi, science ficiton, science fiction, science fiction book review, space, space fantasy, space opera, stories, the eyes behold tomorrow, war, women, womens adventure, womens fiction, writing

 Posted in Interviews